The ACTIONFINDER: An unsupervised deep learning algorithm for calculating actions and the acceleration field from a set

-We have attempted some very preliminary tests of the method on a non-axisymmetric system by applying the algorithm to orbits integrated in a triaxial logarithmic halo model.
+We have attempted some very preliminary explorations of the method on a non-axisymmetric system by applying the algorithm to orbits integrated in a triaxial logarithmic halo model.
 We found that the present algorithm is not able to adapt automatically to fit all orbital families in a triaxial model simultaneously.
 The reason for this may be both because of the presence of chaotic orbits, and because the isochrone model is not a good starting point for the canonical transformation in a triaxial potential.
 Nevertheless, we were encouraged to find that we were able to fit a generating function that gave small scatter in $\pmb{J''}$ between points on the same orbit, by selecting the input sample of ``streams'' from high angular momentum tube orbits.
 In future work we will attempt to replace the isochrone model with a triaxial St\"ackel model \citep{deZeeuw85} as the ``toy'' starting point; it is plausible that this may provide the key to unlock unsupervised fitting in triaxial and more general systems.
 But we will also need to be able to identify chaotic orbits in the system.

 The method currently relies on the fact that the potential is static.
 However, with the same caveats as above regarding chaos, it may be possible to generalize the algorithm so that motion is analysed in a rotating frame in which, for instance, a barred structure would appear static.